40

 Iran Conflict Impact (March 2026):

-• Iran Conflict Related Disruptions (14): Bahrain, Cyprus, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Pakistan, Palestine, Qatar, Saudi Arabia, Turkey, UAE — consular services subject to cancellations, suspensions, and limited availability until further notice.
+• Iran Conflict Related Disruptions (11): Bahrain, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, UAE — consular services subject to cancellations, suspensions, and limited availability until further notice.
 Lebanon, Kuwait, and Iraq are the most significantly disrupted.Other Consular Disruptions (1): Ukraine — limited visa services unrelated to the Iran conflict.

-• Overlap with existing restrictions: Iraq, Jordan, Kuwait, Lebanon, and Pakistan (IV pause + ops disrupted).
+• Overlap with existing restrictions: Iraq, Jordan, Kuwait, and Lebanon (IV pause + ops disrupted).
 Palestine (travel ban + hold + ops disrupted).
 Saudi Arabia (previously embassy closed, now consular ops disrupted).

 Key Points: